shaik-adnan1/clothing_app_main_1/README.md

 ### A few principles to remember

 => The state of the whole application should be stored in an object tree within a single store

+=> the only way to change the state is to emit an action, an object describing what happened

+=> to specify how the state tree is transformed by actions, you write pure reducers